bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `VAL` xval valr vali
+Format: `VAL` pos valr vali

+Qualifiers: /REAL /IMAG

+Qualifier Defaults: /REAL /IMAG

 Defaults: current_cursor current current

 Description:
-`VAL` sets the data value of a specific FID or spectrum point to a specified complex number (valr,vali).
-The point to be modified is selected by its time or frequency value "xval" rather than its point number.
+`VAL` sets the data value of a specific point in the visible processing buffer to a specified complex number (valr+i*vali).
+The point to be modified is selected by its position in the current buffer units.
+If no position is specified RNMR will prompt for it with the current cursor position as a default. /REAL and /IMAG select whether to set the value of the real or imaginary part of the data point respectively.
+If neither is set `VAL` will set both.
+If a value to set is omitted RNMR will prompt for it with the current value as a default.
 ## VIEW
 Set display source